MarwanTukhta/devops-exercise/README.md

 3. **CI/CD Integration**: Implementing Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate the deployment process and ensure consistent application delivery.
 4. **Use a shared internal ALB for multiple our internal services**: This would reduce the number of ALBs needed and optimize resource usage.
 5. **Autoscaling**: Implementing autoscaling policies for the EKS cluster to automatically adjust the number of nodes based on workload demands.
+6. **Deploying a Bastion Host or VPN**: To securely access internal resources like Grafana and Retool without exposing them to the internet.
+7. **Deploying Atlantis for Terraform automation**: This would help in automating the terraform plan and apply steps, ensuring that infrastructure changes are reviewed and approved before deployment.

 # Conclusion